Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

 corresponding to critical exponents $\nu z = 1$.
 The linear scaling behaviors from both sides point to a QCP near $B_{\rm s}\approx \qty{1.8}{T}$, consistent with a two-dimensional BEC of the magnetic quasiparticles ($d=2$, $\nu = \frac{1}{2}$, and $z=2$).
-For $d=2$, the scaling of the phase boundary ($T_{\rm c}$) is controlled by Berezinskii-Kosterlitz-Thouless transition~\cite{BerezinskiiVL1970,BerezinskiiVL1971,KosterlitzJM1973}, correct up to a double logarithmic correction~\cite{FisherDS1988, ZapfV2014_RMP}.
-For temperatures comparable to the inter-layer couplings (not accessible in this experiment), the scaling will ultimately cross over to $d=3$ behaviors: $T_{\rm c}\propto (B_{\rm s}-B)^{2/d}$ with $d=3$ and $T^* \propto (B-B_{\rm s})$.
-We note that since $d=2$ is the upper critical dimension, the mean-field scaling could also be used for the critical behavior near $B_{\rm s}$, that would lead to the same exponents.
-As we show later in the paper, the scenario of 1-magnon BEC is practically ruled out in \NiP{}, and our comprehensive analysis points to the more exotic case that the QCP is due to condensation of a 2-magnon bound state.
+For $d=2$, the scaling of the phase boundary ($T_{\rm c}$) is controlled by the Berezinskii-Kosterlitz-Thouless transition, correct up to a double logarithmic correction~\cite{FisherDS1988, ZapfV2014_RMP}.
+For temperatures comparable to the interlayer couplings (not accessible in this experiment), the scaling will eventually cross over to the $d=3$ behaviors: $T_{\rm c}\propto (B_{\rm s}-B)^{2/d}$ with $d=3$ and $T^* \propto (B-B_{\rm s})$.
+We note that since $d=2$ is the upper critical dimension, the mean-field scaling could also be used, which would lead to the same exponents.

-To understand the nature of the magnetic ground state, we carried out single crystal neutron scattering experiment on \NiP~(see Methods), summarized in Fig.~\ref{fig:neutron}.
-At zero field and a low temperature $T=\qty{80}{mK}$ (slightly above $T_{\rm N1}$), all the observed magnetic reflections can be classified by the propagation vectors equivalent to $\bm{k}=(1/3,\,1/3,\, \pm \delta)$ where $\delta \approx 0.293(1)$ (see Figs.~\ref{fig:neutron}{\bf a} and Fig.~S10 in Supplementary Information), indicating that the dominant in-plane interaction is the nearest-neighbor exchange.
-While the inter-plane interactions are weak compared to the in-plane ones, the incommensurate component $\delta$ in the ordering wavevector $\bm{k}$ indicates that they are also frustrated.
+Single-crystal neutron scattering results are shown in Fig.~\ref{fig:neutron} (see Methods).
+At zero field and low temperature $T=\qty{80}{mK}$ (slightly above $T_{\rm N1}$), all the observed magnetic reflections can be classified by four inequivalent propagation vectors $\bm{k}_1=-\bm{k}_4=(1/3,\,1/3,\, \delta)$ and $\bm{k}_2=-\bm{k}_3=(1/3,1/3,-\delta )$ where $\delta \approx 0.293(1)$ (see Figs.~\ref{fig:neutron}{\bf a} and Fig.~S11 in Supplementary Information), indicating that the dominant in-plane interaction is the nearest-neighbor exchange.
+While inter-plane interactions are weak compared to the in-plane ones, the incommensurate component $\delta$ indicates that they are frustrated.